-The students apply concepts, theories, and methodology of transcultural nursing to clients of diverse populations.
+NURS 5220 - Family Diversity in Vulnerable Communities The students apply concepts, theories, and methodology of transcultural nursing to clients of diverse populations.
 Prerequisite: Admission to Graduate Nursing Program.

-This course presents the theoretical and clinical basis of family and community health.
+NURS 5310 - Family and Community Health This course presents the theoretical and clinical basis of family and community health.
 The focus is on primary prevention, health promotion, and health risk reduction.
 Prerequisite: Admission to Graduate Nursing Program.

-This course introduces the concept of primary health care of children, adults, and families.
+NURS 5410 - Introduction to Family Primary Care This course introduces the concept of primary health care of children, adults, and families.
 The focus is on health promotion and disease prevention with medically underserved populations.
 Prerequisites: NURS 5100 and 5110 and admission to Family Nurse Practitioner tract.

-This course presents the theoretical and clinical basis for health promotion and disease prevention for children, adolescents, and their families.
+NURS 5421 - Primary Care of Children This course presents the theoretical and clinical basis for health promotion and disease prevention for children, adolescents, and their families.
 Content includes health maintenance, health teaching, and behavioral/developmental issues, counseling and nursing management of well child health and selected illnesses common to childhood.
 Prerequisites: NURS 5210, 5410, and 5910.

 A clinical elective in child health care designed to enhance advanced nursing practice by providing additional opportunities for analysis, synthesis, and application of child health care theory with underserved rural and low income children and their families.
-Prerequisite: NURS 5410: Corequisite: NURS 5421.
+Prerequisite: NURS 5410; Corequisite: NURS 5421.